neizod/neizod.github.io/_posts/2020-08-08-cutting-cone-with-cone-alternative-conic-section.md

 Note that the hyperbola cut has two disjointed curves, but in real-world situations, we are often interested in only one branch of the curve.

-## Ellipse Needs a Difference Story
+## Ellipse Needs a Difference Narration

 The hyperbola case said that when constructing cones, their apexes can't be contained in another cone.
 But what if it is contained?
 Well, we get an ellipse from this cut!